 WASHINGTON — More pieces of next Monday's fiscal 2016 defense budget request are beginning to fall into place.

-The Pentagon's future years funding projection to be released with each annual budget request will include more money than planned, the Pentagon's second in command said on Wednesday.
+The Pentagon's future years funding projection to be that is released with each annual budget request will include more money than had previously been planned, the Pentagon's second in command said on Wednesday.

 The fiscal 2016 future years defense program (FYDP) slated to be released on Feb.
-2 "reverses the decline in defense spending over the past five years and works to address the under-investment in new weapons by making targeted investments in those areas we deem to be the highest priority," Deputy Defense Secretary Bob Work said.
+2 "reverses the decline in defense spending over the past five years and works to address the under-investment in new weapons by making targeted investments in those areas we deem to be the highest priority," Deputy Defense Secretary said deputy secretary of defense Bob Work said.

-Earlier in the day, Pentagon acquisition chief Frank Kendall told a Senate panel that there is money in the next budget for the Air Force to begin work on its 6th generation fighter
+Earlier in the day, Pentagon acquisition chief the Pentagon's top weapons buyer Frank Kendall told a Senate panel that there is money in the next budget for the Air Force to begin work on its 6th generation fighter

 The DARPA 6th generation fighter program has been dubbed the Air Dominance Initiative.